ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/settings/database-settings.markdown

 1. Navigate to **Settings > Database Settings**.
 2. Type a keyword here to filter the configuration keys.
 3. Click on **Edit** to access the database setting editing view.
 [See next section](../../../studio/database/settings/database-settings#edit-database-settings).
-4. This column lists the Configuration Keys.
+4. This column lists the **Configuration Keys**.
-    * A 'yellow' entry is a key whose default value was customized by the user.
+    * A 'yellow' entry is a key whose value was customized by the user.
     * A 'green' entry is a key holding a default value that was not modified.
-5. This column shows the Effective Value for each key.
+5. This column shows the **Effective Value** for each key.
    It is the current value of the key - either the default value or a customized value if modified by the user.
-6. This column indicates the value's Origin:
+6. This column indicates the value's **Origin**:
-    * Default - This is the default value, no customized value was set.
+    * **Default** - This is the default value, no customized value was set.
-    * Server - Value is configured in the settings.json file (customized by the user), overriding the default settings.
+    * **Server** - Value is configured in the settings.json file (customized by the user), overriding the default settings.
-    * Database - Value is configured in the database record (customized by the user), overriding the server & default settings.
+    * **Database** - Value is configured in the database record (customized by the user), overriding the server & default settings.

 {PANEL/}

 {PANEL: Edit Database Settings }

-* Only the database scope configuration keys can be edited from this view.
+* Only the **database scope** configuration keys can be edited from this view.
-  Configuration keys that relate only to the server scope are edited in the [`settings.json` file](../../../server/configuration/configuration-options#json) and can only be viewed here.
+  Configuration keys that relate only to the **server scope** are edited in the [`settings.json` file](../../../server/configuration/configuration-options#json) and can only be viewed here.